dhansel/ArduinoFDC/README.md

 # ArduinoFDC

-This is a small library providing low-level functions which enable an Arduino UNO (or any ATMega328P) to control a 3.5" floppy disk drive.
+This is a small library providing low-level functions which enable an Arduino UNO (or any ATMega328P) to control a 3.5" or 5.25" floppy disk drive.
 It supports reading and writing disks at the sector level as well as formatting disks.

-Note that this controller only works as a double density (DD) controller, reading/writing up to 720KB per disk.
-It does not work with disks formatted as HD (1.44MB).
-It can however format a HD disk with DD format and then write to and read from it.
+This controller works with double density (DD) as well as high density (HD) disk drives.
+It can read/write 5.25" DD (360KB), 5.25" HD (1.2MB), 3.5" DD (720KB) and 3.5" HD (1.44MB) disks.

 ## Wiring: